Have you ever wondered how anorexia nervosa impacts daily life?

 For a long time, I was unable to separate myself and the Anorexia Nervosa.
-It was mine, it was a ‘She’ and together we were perfectly happy.
-After being in quasi-recovery for over four years I decided to call her up in late 2018.
+It was mine, it was a part of ‘me’ and together we were perfectly happy.
+After being in quasi-recovery for over four years I decided to call her up in late twenty eighteen.
 I called because I needed to feel anything other than perpetual fear, crippling self-doubt and ‘FAT’.
 At the time I was working in a very stressful work environment that in hindsight wasn’t right for me.
 I was pushing myself to the absolute limit and still falling short.
 But I knew anorexia, I’d danced with the devil before, and I was damned good at it.

 Before weighing up the potential dangers (for which there were many), I was out buying a scale and determined to succeed!
 I’d be the thinnest I’d ever been or I’d die trying.